What Tax Returns Must The Executor File?

 State Inheritance Tax

-Spouses (and registered domestic partners, in some states) and children generally pay low rates or are exempt from the tax, no matter how much they inherit.
-More distantly related family members or unrelated beneficiaries are subject to tax.
+Spouses (and registered domestic partners, in some states) and children generally pay low rates or are exempt from the inheritance tax, no matter how much they inherit.
+More distantly related family members or unrelated beneficiaries are subject to the tax.

 Trust Income Tax